zhaoda/leo.github.io/_posts/2015-08-26-breaking-light-speed-with-cloudflare.md

 **EDIT:** After a few hours with CloudFlare's analytics tool, I found out about another great advantage over Google's way of doing it: I'm finally able to track how many people are reading my posts through RSS. ♥️

-That's only the case because the visits are being recorded on the server-side instead of on the client-side, like it was before.
+That's only the case because the visits are being recorded on the backend instead of on the frontend, like it was before.

 [^1]: Okay, there are a few things I would change on the UI, but that's not that important right now.